paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 Disallow: /
 ```

 This graph below shows AI Crawler directives for popular websites.
 From this data we can see that it’s very common for popular websites to attempt to restrict access to AI bots.
-However, they are not uniform in the bots that they choose to disallow - most of the times only including directives for the most popular AI services.
+However, they are not uniform in the bots that they choose to disallow - most of the time only including directives for the most popular AI services.

 ![AI Crawler Directives for Popular Sites](/assets/img/blog/ai-bots-and-robots-txt/ai-crawler-directives-popularsites.jpg){:loading="lazy"}